-The latest version of Google+ for Android received an interface overhaul to make it match up with the updated Web experience along with new photo tools that make the app more useful than ever.
-The slide-out navigation menu on the left is still the best way to get around the app, giving you easy access to your Profile, Messenger, Hangout, Photos, and Circles.
-But with a new Locations section added to the list, you can display your current location and see where people in your circles are more easily than with previous versions.
+The latest version of Google+ for Android has a beautiful interface with clean lines and sharp angles that match up closely with the look of the Web version.
+As always, the slide-out navigation menu on the left is still the best way to get around the app, giving you easy access to your Profile, Hangouts, Photos, Circles, and more.

 The Home screen is the lifeblood of Google+.
 With the little drop-down at the top, you can choose to show feeds from All Circles, Nearby, What's Hot (trending posts), or any of your individual circles.
 As of yet, though, you can't create a custom feed with more than one circle (Family & Friends, for instance).
 Visually, this screen absolutely blows Facebook's Timeline out of the water.
 Icons are sleek and the large photos are eye-catching.
 Also, in the latest version landscape mode gives you a two-column layout similar to the three-column experience in the latest version of Google+ on an Internet browser, and I think it looks great.

 From your Home screen, you can do almost everything you can in the full desktop version of Google+.
 You can easily comment on, Reshare, and +1 items, and, of course, you can create and edit your own posts with pictures, videos, and location tags.
 In the latest version of the app, you'll now also see auto hashtags, which let you search for more content about what's in the post.
 With the new auto hashtags and the new interface in the latest version, the Home feed feels both more attractive and more useful for getting to new content.